haiqa-k/CherryBlossoms/README.md

 ## Other

 This program uses recursion to generate a tree.
-On each iteration there are
+On each iteration there are three branches generated.
+Each branch is actually a cylinder and unfortunately, it is not being generated from a complex algorithm, but rather, the following function is used: